-The Study includes an analysis of the local STVR and seasonal vacancy market to assess the extent to which there may (or may not) be a significant loss of existing permanent housing.
-The Study also includes research into the use of existing housing stock for purposes other than a primary residency and quantified loss of existing permanent housing, as well as provides recommended methods for addressing issues identified.
+BAE compiled their research into a Short-Term Vacation Rental and Underused Housing Stock Study (Study), provided as Attachment 1.
+The Study includes an analysis of the local STVR and seasonable vacancy market to assess the extent to which there may (or may not) be a significant loss of existing permanent housing due to permitted and unpermitted STVRs.
+The Study also includes research into the use of existing housing stock for purposes other than a primary residency and quantified loss of existing permanent housing, as well as provides recommended methods for addressing any issues identified.
+The Study is structured as follows: